nLab Markov kernel

 Markov kernels, in the form of regular conditional distributions (see below) are also the standard setting for talking about conditional probability outside of the discrete case (and without incurring in paradoxes).

-Markov kernels and their categories are among the basic building blocks of categorical probability.
+Markov kernels and the categories which they fir. are among the basic building blocks of categorical probability theory.

 Definition